 Last updated: 15 October 2020

-From 8 August 2020 face coverings are required to be worn by visitors inside Southampton Crematorium buildings.
-A QR Code is also available on site for track and trace purposes.
+Visitors are required to wear face coverings inside Southampton Crematorium buildings.
+A QR code that can be scanned by the NHS COVID-19 mobile phone app is available on site for track and trace purposes.

 If you have any special requirements please do not hesitate to contact us directly or through your funeral director.
 We will do our best to accommodate you if it is within Government guidelines.